kholson3966/honeypot-behavior-analysis/README.md

-Honeypot Behavior Analysis Script
-This script parses data from a honeypot that collects DShield data, Cowrie logs, and tcpdump captures.
-The analysis is part of a SANS University undergraduate program (internship BACS4499).

-Objective:
-Determine whether a recorded honeypot session was initiated by a human or a non-human.
-This script performs the initial data aggregation toward that goal.

-Usage
-The script (honeypot_behavior_analysis.py) consumes all available raw data sources (PCAP capturing is scripted) and generates the following outputs:

-Cowrie NDJSON session parsing, reporting per-session:

-Event count

-Login count

-Command count

-Unique commands

-Inter-command timing (mean/median/std)

-Reported session duration

-Downloads and client version

-Simple scoring for session labeling (human vs scripted)

-DShield log parsing:

-Converts into structured records

-Summarizes scan scatter

-Optional PCAP analysis:

-Shells out to tshark to compute handshake completion per source

-Correlation:

-Matches DShield hits that occur within ±3 seconds of a Cowrie session window

-IP enrichment:

-Gathers unique IPs from Cowrie sessions, DShield summaries, and PCAP summaries

-Performs MaxMind lookups (Country/City/Insights) using your account ID and license key

-Caches results in JSON to avoid repeated lookups and charges

-Output Files
-sessions_scored.csv

-dshield_scanners.csv

-ip_geo.csv (one row per enriched IP)

-dshield_top_ports.csv

-uniq_sessions.csv

-Notes
-If you omit --mm-account-id or --mm-license-key, GeoIP lookup is skipped gracefully.

-Use --mm-service insights for richer traits, if your MaxMind plan allows.

-Add --mm-pause 0.1 to throttle API requests.

-PCAP parsing is optional; install tshark and set --tshark or ensure it’s in your PATH.
+# Honeypot Session Analysis

+I wrote this script to parse data from a honeypot.
+The honeypot is collecting Dshield data, Cowrie data and tcpdump captures.

+The honeypot analysis is a requirement for my SANS University undergraduate program and specifically the internship BACS4499.

+The point of this exercise is to get a sense of whether a recorded honeypot session is initiated by a human or a non-human.
+This script is the first data aggregation step to that end goal.

+## How to Use

+To use this file: `honeypot_behavior_analysis.py` consumes all available raw data sources (capturing pcap files is scripted) and generates the following information:

+- Parses Cowrie NDJSON by session and computes:
+  - counts of events
+  - logins
+  - commands
+  - unique commands
+  - inter-command timing (mean/median/std)
+  - reported session duration
+  - downloads and client version
+  - Applies a simple scoring to label sessions (human vs scripted)
+- Parses dshield logs into structured records, summarizes scan scatter.
+- Optionally shells out to tshark to compute handshake completion per source.
+- Correlates dshield hits that occur within each Cowrie session window (±3s).
+- Pulls unique IPs from Cowrie sessions, dshield per-source, and pcap per-source summaries.
+- Looks them up via MaxMind (Country/City/Insights) using your account ID + license key.
+- Caches results to JSON so repeated runs don’t re-bill the same IPs.

+## Output Files

+- `sessions_scored.csv`
+- `dshield_scanners.csv`
+- `ip_geo.csv` (one row per IP enriched)
+- `dshield_top_ports.csv`
+- `uniq_sessions.csv`

+## Notes

+If you omit `--mm-account-id` or `--mm-license-key`, the script skips GeoIP gracefully.

+Use `--mm-service insights` for richer traits if your plan allows.

+Add `--mm-pause 0.1` to throttle requests if you like.

+PCAP parsing is optional; install tshark and set `--tshark` or ensure it’s on PATH.